mlgarchery/focus/README.md

 If the string matches with the sha256 checksum, the download is perfect.

 **Step 2: Verify Authenticity (Did the developer sign this?)**
 Install [Apk Analyzer](https://play.google.com/store/apps/details?id=sk.styk.martin.apkanalyzer&pcampaignid=web_share) on your Android.
 Put the .apk file on you phone and analyze it.
-Check that the Issuer name is `Martial Garchery` and that one of the Certificates hashes among MD5, SHA-1 or SHA-256 matches one of these (remove ':' and initial '0' when comparing):
+Check that the Issuer name is `Martial Garchery` and more importantly that one of the Certificates hashes among MD5, SHA-1 or SHA-256 matches one of these (remove ':' and initial '0' when comparing):

 - MD5: 29:D0:FD:9E:57:BF:9F:E2:C8:F4:8B:7A:6C:8A:07:5D
 - SHA1: 7C:DF:46:0E:73:89:68:00:1D:CB:C2:C8:23:8A:CF:CF:45:89:8F:ED